 The 8 Best Hikes In Bergamo

 Located in the Lombardy region, Bergamo is an off-the-beaten-path travel destination known for its culturally rich Italian experiences.
 It may not be the first place that comes to mind when people think of Italy, but its welcoming vibe and medieval atmosphere should be enough to make you want to visit and explore this charming and romantic city.
+Decide on a neighborhood after reading our guide on where to stay in Bergamo.
 Once you’re done admiring its stunning architectural gems and historic buildings, take the time to discover the richness of its nature.

 The key feature of the province of Bergamo is its majestic mountainous terrain dominated by the Bergamo Alps, which offers incredible wildlife and a range of hiking trails.
 Also known as Orobie Alps or Bergamasque Alps, the Bergamo Alps are 80 kilometers long (49.7miles).
 They are made of valleys, including Camonica valley on the western borders, forests, woods, peaks, and ridges with picturesque villages, farms, pastures, and mountain refuges located between summits.
 They serve as a heritage for the Bergamo province and have always been part of the people’s culture and history.